I can’t afford to to this weekly is there a bi weekly or monthly option,

 So glad to hear you are reaching out for help.
 I'm so sorry you've been through domestic violence.
 Therapy can be really helpful for that.

-As far as pricing, providers on the platform don't handle billing or subscriptions, so your best bet there would be to email support for a more detailed answer on how to pay for biweekly instead of weekly.
+As far as pricing, providers on the platform don't handle billing or subscriptions, so your best bet there would be to email support for a more detailed answer on how to find out whether there might be a payment plan that fits your needs.
 Here's the website with their contact info: https://www.betterhelp.com/contact/.

 https://www.thehotline.org/